chef-boneyard/devops-kungfu/README.md

 build up their own DevOps Kung fu, and teach others how to improve theirs.

 You should start by watching the presentation, then come back here.
-If you agree with the fundamental principles, wish to pratice our forms, and apply the style to your professional life, you can join our school by sending a pull request to this README file, and adding your name to the list of practitioners.
+If you agree with the fundamental principles, wish to practice our forms, and apply the style to your professional life, you can join our school by sending a pull request to this README file, and adding your name to the list of practitioners.